 - Sliced: roll dough into two 2-inch wide logs.
 Wrap with plastic wrap.
 Chill the logs, then cut them into half-inch thick slices with a sharp knife when ready to bake.

-- Cutout cookies: form the dough into 2 round discs, wrap in plastic wrap, then chill.
-Roll into 1/3-inch thickness (to prevent sticking, roll dough flat in between two sheets of parchment paper or lightly dust the work surface and top of the dough with flour).
+- Cutout cookies: form the dough into 2 round discs, wrap them in plastic wrap, and then chill.
+Roll it to 1/3-inch thickness (to prevent sticking, roll the dough flat in between two sheets of parchment paper or lightly dust the work surface and top of the dough with flour).
 Use an approximately 2-inch wide cookie cutter to cut out rounds.
 Roll out the scraps and repeat cutting out rounds.

 - Dropped cookies: drop by rounded tablespoonful or use a 1 1/2 tablespoon capacity cookie scoop.
 Drop 2 inches apart onto a parchment paper-lined baking sheet.
 Chill before baking.